matthewwdavis/ggenomics/README.md

 The following examples are more in-depth than what is found in usage and meant to walk the user through using the package from start to finish, data download to plotting.
-The subheaders define different end goals.
+The sub-headers define different end goals.
 Publicly available data is used so that the users results can be compared here to make sure everything is operating correctly.